replicatedhq/help-center/content/docs/kubernetes/packaging-an-application/template-functions.md

 ```go
 func RunOffline() bool
 ```
 Returns whether or not we are running in airgap mode.
-This is available in the Kubernetes and Swarm implementations, but will always return false.
 ```yaml
 env:
 - name: IS_AIRGAP